nielstron/quantulum3/README.md

 ------------

 First, install [`numpy`](https://pypi.org/project/numpy/), [`scipy`](https://www.scipy.org/install.html) and [`sklearn`](http://scikit-learn.org/stable/install.html).
-Quantulum would still work without then, but it wouldn\'t be able to disambiguate between units with the same name (e.g. *pound* as currency or as unit of mass).
+Quantulum would still work without those packages, but it wouldn\'t be able to disambiguate between units with the same name (e.g. *pound* as currency or as unit of mass).